xilingdc/3110ProjectRisk/readme.txt

 	- Xiling Wang

 Changes:
-	- Design of program is now in MVC format
+	- User enters number of troops they want to move into a captured country
+	- User gets bonus troops at the start of their turn and must place all troops before attacking
-	- Added a GUI for the user to use including a map
+	- Added a fortify button that allows the user to move troops once from one country to another connected country
-	- Attack is done through buttons and clicking on the different countries' button
-	- Pass is also done through a button, so Parser, Command, and CommandWords classes are not needed
-	- Countries' button shows the number of troops it has while colour shows who owns it
-	- State of game (ie whose turn it is) is shown in the text box at the top
+	- Created an AI player that makes decisions based on the state of their countries

 Future roadmap :
-	- Adding additional bonus army placement based on number of territoires and area conquered
-	- Adding the fortify phase after attack to move troops
-	- Adding AI players
 	- Enable ability to save and load games
 	- Enable ability to load custom maps

 Issues:
 	- The executable jar file for some does not open the game due to the Image reader.
-	If it does does open up, the jar makes the map a little bigger and you need to fullscreen to see the whole map.
+	If it does does open up, the map might be a little bigger and you need to fullscreen to see the bottom panel.
 	The program works as it should if ran in IntelliJ
-	- For the test file, model needs a view in order to do all of its funcitonalilty, so the user/TA must input the number of players when they run the test class and go through the JOptionPane for the different tests hitting ok or entering the nuber of players (TA should try it with 3 players, passTest is adjusted for that number since the test class itself can not set the number of players).
+	- For the test file, model needs a view in order to do all of its funcitonalilty, so the user/TA must input the number of players when they run the test class and go through the JOptionPane for the different tests hitting ok or entering the number of players (TA should try it with 3 players, passTest is adjusted for that number since the test class itself can not set the number of players).